maxron84/Terminal-Chat-Program/docs/TEST_DOCUMENTATION.md

-# Test Documentation - Cozy Secure Chat
+# Test Documentation - Terminal Chat

 ## Overview

-This document describes the test suite for the Cozy Secure Chat application.
+This document describes the test suite for the Terminal Chat application.
 The test suite consists of 20 comprehensive unit and integration tests that validate the core functionality of the encrypted chat system.

 ## Test File